Ólavur Jakobsen

-Ólavur Jakobsen (born 1964 in Tórshavn, Faroe Islands), classical guitarist.
-Studied at the Royal Danish Academy of Music in Copenhagen with Ingolf Olsen and received his diploma exam in 1995.
+Ólavur Jakobsen (born 1964), is a classical guitarist.
+He was born in Tórshavn, Faroe Islands, and studied at the Royal Danish Academy of Music in Copenhagen with Ingolf Olsen, where he received his masters diploma in 1995.
 Further studies in Paris with French guitarist Roland Dyens.
 Has participated in masterclasses with e.g. Sir Julian Bream and David Russell.

 Olavur Jakobsen is the first Faroese classical guitarist to hold a master's degree and also to perform at a professional level.
 As a soloist and chamber musician, he has toured extensively all over Europe, South Africa and the United States.